PoonLab/clustuneR/README.md

 #### Clustering

-Different clustering methods are under developement within clustuneR.
+Different clustering methods are under development within clustuneR.
 For trees using pplacer, the `step.cluster` function should be used.
 The parameters are modifiable for each clustering method and a fast `multi.cluster` function can take in many many parameter sets at once to output many sets of clusters.

 ```R